Summary and Setup

 - Linux: Open a terminal window

-Run the following commands in the terminal (lines starting with # are comments and do not need to be run).
+Run the commands below (using the dropdown for your operating system) in the terminal.
+Lines starting with # are comments and do not need to be run.
 You can run the commands by copy and pasting them into the terminal and pressing the Enter key.

 BASH